 - A request to decrease quota is rejected by default.
 If you must reduce your quota, reply to the support email with an explanation of your requirements.
 A support representative from the Compute Engine team will respond to your request within 24 to 48 hours.

-Plan and request additional resources a few days in advance to ensure that there is enough time to fulfill your request.
+Plan and request additional resources at least a few days in advance to ensure that there is enough time to fulfill your request.

 Quotas and resource availability